zammad/zammad-org/src/it/reference/glossary.md

 Stato
 : Ogni ticket ha uno stato che riflette il progresso attuale della risoluzione del problema

+Taskbar
+: The section of the navigation sidebar which contains the taskbar tabs (one for each opened ticket, user or organization or the detailed search).

+Taskbar Tab
+: A single tab in the taskbar.
+Clicking the tab brings the corresponding ticket, user, organization or search into the main content area.

 Tag
 : I tag ti aiutano a categorizzare i ticket.
 Puoi definirli in base al tuo caso